Supreme Court rules in favor of Christian designer in gay wedding website case

 Twenty Republican state attorneys generals, roughly 60 Republican members of Congress, the Church of Jesus Christ of Latter-day Saints and various other religious groups wrote briefs backing Smith before the high court.
 The Biden administration backed Colorado and participated in oral argument, urging the justices to let the lower ruling stand.

-The request was supported by the American Civil Liberties Union, the Human Rights Campaign, other LGBTQ advocacy groups, 137 members of Congress, twenty-one state attorneys general and the American Bar Association.
+The request was supported by the American Civil Liberties Union, the Human Rights Campaign, other LGBTQ advocacy groups, 137 members of Congress, 21 state attorneys general and the American Bar Association.